 - Third-party audits confirm their security and no-logs status

 - Linux VPN client is command line only

 See our ExpressVPN review for more test results and analysis.

 OVPN – A small, sophisticated service with many Linux VPN client types

-OVPN is small, sophisticated VPN company strongly focused on protecting your online privacy.
+OVPN is a small, sophisticated VPN company strongly focused on protecting your online privacy.
 Unlike the VPN service providers we have covered so far, OVPN has only a small number of high-end, and high-security servers in a handful of server locations around the world.
-And they are one of the few VPN services that provides a native Linux version of its desktop client.
+And they are one of the few VPN services that provide a native Linux version of its desktop client.

 Here is a screenshot of the Linux VPN client we tested for this guide:

 Overall, this was a great Linux VPN app, but the service itself is somewhat limited with fewer servers and advanced features.

 As a matter of fact, OVPN provides a variety of clients for many Linux distros.
 The OVPN Desktop app is supported on Ubuntu and some other distros.
 Some distros sport an OpenVPN GUI that you access through the system tray.
 And others use an OpenVPN CLI and/or a WireGuard CLI.
 The image below shows the various VPN options available to Linux users when you choose OVPN.

 We're happy to be able to report that OVPN has provided installation and configuration instructions for every combination of Linux version and VPN type.